andreyqg/ddosmitigation/README.md

 You can use the [included scripts](https://github.com/andreyqg/ddosmitigation/tree/master/scripts) to test your lab, sending and receiving packet from/to hosts.
 You can also use this [lightweight workload](https://github.com/andreyqg/ddosmitigation/blob/master/fastest.tar.gz) to test connectivity (via the tcpreplay command)

-In the folder [sw_rules](https://github.com/andreyqg/ddosmitigation/tree/master/sw_rules) you find the table rules for each switch, they are configured according the topology, if you alter this topology you must update these rules, so that the proper functioning of our mechanism.

-The Detection  Mechanism is configured with '8192' (2<sup>14</sup>) packet for each observation window
+Detection  mechanism is configured with '8192' (2<sup>14</sup>) packets for each monitoring window.

-In case of Attack Detection, the last package of every observation window will be forwarded to the appropiates switches containing the following custom header:
+In case of attack detection, the last package of every monitoring window will be cloned and forwarded to the appropiates switches containing the following custom header:
 ```
 // EtherType 0xFD /* 253 - Used for experimentation and testing (RFC 3692 - Chap.
 2.1) */
 header DDOSD {